olehrechukh/personal-blog/content/blog/azure-workbooks/azure-workbooks.md

 Once you have ended your chart, you need to export the updated JSON definition.
 To do this, click on the "</>" button (Advanced Editor) in the workbook's toolbar.
 This will open the JSON editor with the new, updated payload.
 Copy the entire JSON content to your clipboard.

 <figure>
-  {% image "./data/advanced-editor.png", "New chart" %}
+  {% image "./data/advanced-editor.png", "Workbook Advanced Editor view for exporting or editing the workbook JSON" %}
 </figure>

 ### 4. Updating the Terraform Configuration